proglang/javatx/r2response.md

 # Response
 ## Review A

+### "not clear whether the restriction that classes cannot be mutually recursive is really unimportant"

+It is indeed a restriction of the presented algorithm (and the prototype implementation) that classes cannot be mutually recursive.
+We made this choice to simplify the presentation.
+For mutually recursive classes, we would have to generate the constraints at the same time and generalize analogously to the way it is done for mutually recursive methods.

-- "My feeling is that a better approach would be to typecheck a class in isolation, generating constraints on the omitted types for parameters and results, and then solving constraints in all possible ways only when putting together classes to form a program"
+###  "better ... typecheck a class in isolation, generating constraints on the omitted types for parameters and results, and then solving constraints in all possible ways only when putting together classes to form a program"

 This approach only works when the whole program is given during the type inference step.